Sada Sat Kaur

-She grew up in New Jersey and graduated from New York University in the pivotal year of 1969; it wasn't long before she underwent a series of quick and dramatic changes.
-Watching the concert movie Woodstock, Sada Sat caught a brief glimpse of a man teaching Kundalini Yoga.
-As she puts it, "I had to know what that was."
+Sada Sat Kaur has had a life full of transformation, as is her music.
+She graduated from New York University in the pivotal year of 1969; it wasn't long before she underwent a series of quick and dramatic changes.
+Watching the Woodstock Movie, she caught a brief glimpse of a man with a beard and turban teaching Kundalini Yoga.
+She was desperate to learn more - "I had to know what that was."

 She soon managed to contact Yogi Bhajan, for it was he who was at Woodstock – an event where his intervention may well have prevented a riot, such was the tension caused by the delays, the overcrowding, the weather and event mismanagement.
 He became her teacher, and under his guidance she soon found herself drawn to the Naad, the sound current, and the way chants could convert a room into a seemingly limitless sphere.

 Sad Sat Kaur found the mantras and chanting to be very powerful – magical even.
 She heard it and said “What is that?
 I have to do that?"
 We have so many thoughts going on all the time, it is called the monkey mind, because it's always jumping around.